Critical rationalism: Tarski's semantic theory of truth

 Tarski inspired Popper with his semantic theory of truth.

 Popper was always aware that empirical truth eludes logic alone, and he was therefore reluctant to refer to the truth of scientific theories.
 This, he wrote, changed after reading Tarski's semantic theory of truth.
 He saw this theory as a way of talking about truth as a correspondence with facts.
 A key aspect of Tarski's theory, which Popper considered important, is the separation between the logical (formal) aspect of language as an object and its semantic interpretation.
+This allowed him to speak of the truth of a theory in relation to a semantic interpretation, even if the theory is not proven.
 He saw this as a way of explaining the distinction between the logic of science and its methodology, or rather between logic and the metaphysical component to which methodology refers when it aims, for example, to test theories.
-The difference is that in Tarski's theory, "facts" are mathematical structures, not an external reality beyond the reach of logic and its language, and which we can only describe artificially in a meta-language as in the argument "Snow is white" (in the object language) is true because snow is white (in the meta-language).
+In Tarski's theory, "facts" are mathematical structures, not an external reality beyond the reach of logic and its language, and which we can only describe artificially in a meta-language as in the argument "Snow is white" (in the object language) is true because snow is white (in the meta-language).
 This use of Tarski's theory is accepted by some and sharply criticized by others.
 Popper used it, for example, in Realism and the Aim of Science, to explain the difference between the metaphysical versions of the problem of induction and its logical versions.
 He wrote that the metaphysical versions of the problem refer to the "meta-theory of physics" and compared this to what Tarski calls the "semantics" in its theory of truth.